Instructions for Writing a Blackbox Multiobjective Function for VTMOP_SOLVE

 computation, for example, using MPI:

-APPLE = "mpirun -np NP -machinefile MACHINEFILE ./MPI_APPLE"where
+APPLE = "mpirun -np NP -machinefile MACHINEFILE ./MPI_APPLE"

 -